DeenAlIslam/MuslimLife/Health/sunnahTreatment.md

 > The Prophet saw said, "There is no disease that Allah has created, except that He also has created its treatment."
 Sahih Al Bukhari Volume 7, Book 71, Number 582

-This is not an alternative to Medical Treatment or replacement of Educated Professional Medicle Doctor.
+This is not an alternative to Medical Treatment or replacement of Educated Professional Medical Doctor.
-These are some alternatives to follow with medicle treatments.
-(In some case if medicle treatment fails or with medicle treatment.)
+These are some alternatives to follow with medical treatments.
+(In some case if medical treatment fails or with medical treatment.)
-I mean Allopathy, Homeopathy or any other modern medicle treatment and medicine by the word Medicle treatment.
+I mean Allopathy, Homeopathy or any other modern medicle treatment and medicine by the word Medical treatment.
 It is Sunnah to consult Professional Educated Doctor in case of medicle need.

 > "And ask the people of knowledge when you do not know."
 [The Noble Quran 16:43]

+Treatment without prior knowledge is haram (forbidden) in Islam.
+Don't visit a doctor who is qualified for treatment.

+> The Messenger of Allah (ﷺ) said: "Whoever gives medical treatment, with no prior knowledge of medicine, is responsible (for any harm done)."
+[Ibne Majah 3466](https://sunnah.com/ibnmajah:3466)

 ## Wound and Cut